What is Ethereum and how do you buy it?

 Ethereum and Ether

 People often use the terms Ethereum and Ether interchangeably, however, they are technically different.
 Ethereum is the smart contract network, whereas Ether is the token or currency needed to fuel the network.
+That said, as with many new technologies and new names, most people (including Luno) to keep things simple, just call both "Ethereum" and use the currency code ETH.

 With Bitcoin, both the network and the currency are called "Bitcoin".